The AT&T Issue Brief Library

-Companies have an important role to play in helping their customers use services and products in the manner that works best for themselves and their families.
+Companies have an important role to play in helping their customers use services and products safely and in the manner that works best for themselves and their families.

 We are dedicated to empowering our customers to use our products and services in a safe and responsible manner.

-- Pledges to keep eyes on the road and not on the phone through the It Can Wait campaign as of December 2015: >7.5M
+- Pledges to not drive distracted through the It Can Wait campaign as of December 2016: >15M

-To empower our consumers to seize the benefits of technology while avoiding some of the safety pitfalls, our safety programs include education campaigns, parental controls for mobile phone and media content and collaborations with nonprofits and government entities.
+To empower our consumers to seize the benefits of technology while avoiding some of the safety pitfalls, AT&T has created a number of safety programs that include education campaigns, parental controls for mobile phones and media content and collaborations with non-profits and government entities.

 It Can Wait®

-AT&T is committed to saving lives by raising awareness and sharing a simple message: keep your eyes on the road, not on your phone.
+AT&T is committed to saving lives by raising awareness and sharing a simple message: distracted driving is never okay.

-Several initiatives comprise our no-texting-while-driving campaign, It Can Wait®.
-Originally introduced in 2010, the program aims to educate millions of our wireless users, employees and the general public about the dangers of texting while driving.
-Now in its sixth year, our campaign has evolved as smartphone driving distractions have grown beyond texting to social media, web surfing, selfies and video chatting.
+Several initiatives comprise our It Can Wait® campaign to prevent distracted driving.
+Originally introduced in 2010, the program aims to educate employees and the general public about the dangers of distracted driving.
+Our campaign has evolved as smartphone driving distractions grew beyond texting to social media, web surfing, selfies and video chatting.

-At the end of 2014, AT&T was asked to join a global coalition, Together for Safer Roads, focused on improving road safety and reducing deaths and injuries by road traffic collisions.
-The founding members are: Anheuser-Busch InBev, AIG, AT&T, Chevron, Ericsson, Facebook, IBM, iHeartMedia, PepsiCo and Walmart.
-In 2015, we participated in the development and launch of a white paper from the coalition that identifies gaps and discusses the role of the private sector in advancing road safety.
+AT&T is a contributing member of the global coalition, Together for Safer Roads, a private sector effort that is focused on improving road safety and reducing deaths and injuries by road traffic collisions.
+The founding members include Anheuser-Busch InBev, AIG, AT&T, Chevron, Ericsson, Facebook, IBM, iHeartMedia, PepsiCo and Walmart.

 It Can Wait Mexico

-In October 2015, AT&T introduced its It Can Wait campaign to Mexico to call on drivers across the country to keep their eyes on the road, not on their phones.
-Our research showed that more than 9-in-10 (92%) urban Mexicans said they read or send messages or engage in other smartphone activities while driving, and that nearly a quarter (24%) do it “all the time.”
+AT&T’s It Can Wait campaign is now in Mexico, called "Puede Esperar."
+The program aims to inform our wireless users, employees and the public that distracted driving is never okay.
+Research shows that more than 9-in-10 (92%) urban Mexicans read or send messages or engage in other smartphone activities while driving.
+Nearly a quarter (24%) do it “all the time.”

-In 2015, to inform the shift in our focus, AT&T commissioned research that shows that 7-in-10 people engage in smartphone activities while driving, and that 62% of people keep their smartphones within easy reach while driving.
-The research showed that texting and emailing are still the most prevalent, but that other smartphone activity use behind the wheel is now common.
+In 2015, AT&T commissioned research showing that 7-in-10 people engage in smartphone activities while driving, and that 62% of people keep their smartphones within easy reach while driving.
+The research showed that while texting and emailing are still the most prevalent, other smartphone activity behind the wheel is now common.
 Among social platforms, Facebook tops the list, with more than a quarter of those polled using the app while driving.
-About 1-in-7 said they’re on Twitter behind the wheel.
+About 1-in-7 said they also use Twitter behind the wheel.

 As part of our efforts to bring first-hand stories about the dangers of smartphone use while driving to audiences around the country, AT&T works with StopDistractions.org to connect with people affected by distracted driving crashes with schools, conferences, conventions and media to talk about these life-changing events.
-The speakers bureau includes hundreds of advocates around the country who have also contributed to AT&T’s two documentaries and national advertising campaigns.
+The National Speakers Bureau includes hundreds of advocates around the country who have also contributed to AT&T’s two documentaries, available here and here, and national advertising campaigns.